More power, a smart display and a brilliant new floor head make the Dyson V11 Absolute the best vacuum cleaner you can buy.

-Should you run into a fault, such as a lack of suction or the filter needs cleaning, the screen runs a neat video to indicate how to rectify the problem.
+Should you run into a fault, such as your Dyson starts stopping and starting or the filter needs cleaning, the screen runs a neat video to indicate how to rectify the problem.
 That’s quite brilliant, particularly since the manual is likely to be the first item to get lost at the back of a cupboard.

 As with the V10 the filter unscrews, lifts off and can be washed under a tap until the water runs clear.
 The bin empties in the same way, with the trigger opening the end and sliding the unit forward and into the bin without spitting dust everywhere.
 As a result of the design of the bin, you have to remove the pole or accessories to empty it – a fair trade-off, given that you can prevent dust spilling out.

 At the front, there’s the same socket to take the extension pole and accessories.
 Power runs down the extension pole for powering motorised brush heads; feedback from the High Torque head comes back the other way.